MICU-ADMIN/corporations/api/go.mod.md

 go 1.19

-make sure go version is at this because our provider doesn't support the latest go version
+make sure go version is at this because our provider doesnt support the latest go version